 Make sure to stop at Citizen Public House, even if it’s just to pick up the chopped salad to go!
 You will not regret it.
 The only thing you’ll regret is NOT going 😉

 I’m a sucker for a cute bakery, and Sweet Dee’s Bakeshop did not disappoint.
 As soon as we walked in, we were greeted with a loud hello and the happiest smile.
 I could not stop looking around because it was the prettiest setup!
 It had all the pretty French-inspired vibes.

 I love the story of how Sweet Dee’s Bakeshop came about.
 It’s owned by the sweetest mother/daughter duo, who both share a love for baking.
 Danielle, the daughter, also known as “Sweet Dee,” started baking special treats and cakes out of her kitchen at a young age.
 I can totally relate to this because that’s how I started paying for things in my first year of college.
 She outgrew her home kitchen and worked hard with her mom to create her very own bakery and cafe.

 Best Bakery In Scottsdale, Arizona

-Sweet Dee’s Bakeshop is known for the theme events.
+Sweet Dee’s Bakeshop is known for its theme events.
 They have fun-themed treats for Disney, Harry Potter (a customer favorite), Star Wars, and more!
-You can also order custom baked goods to fit your event at Sweet Dee’s!
+You can also order custom-baked goods to fit your event at Sweet Dee’s!
 This is such a gem of a place or Scottsdale.